 Running time is approx. 3 hours 35mins including intervals

-One of the most popular works in the whole operatic repertoire, Bizet's Carmen is a masterpiece from beginning to end with plenty of tuneful melodies including the "Habanera" and "Seguidilla".
-Taking the role of Carmen in UYAMA Hitoshi's production that evokes the atmosphere of 19th century Seville, is Italian-American mezzo-soprano Ginger COSTA-JACKSON who both vocally and visually seems as if she was born to play the role.
-Her lover Don José is sung by Bolshoi star Oleg DOLGOV, known for his Russian power and lyricism.
-The dashing bull-fighter Escamillo is sung by rising American baritone Timothy RENNER, and acclaimed Japanese soprano SUNAKAWA Ryoko reprises the role of Micaëla for which she has been highly praised.
+One of the most popular works in the whole operatic repertoire, this is Bizet's masterpiece from beginning to end with plenty of tuneful melodies including the "Habanera" and "Seguidilla".
+UYAMA Hitoshi's production evokes the atmosphere of 19th century Seville and the title role will be sung by an Italian-American mezzo-soprano Ginger COSTA-JACKSON who was born to play Carmen.
+Her lover Don José is sung by the star from Bolshoi Opera, Oleg DOLGOV, known for his lyricism.
+The dashing bull-fighter Escamillo will be sung by rising American baritone Timothy RENNER, and acclaimed Japanese soprano SUNAKAWA Ryoko reprises the role of Micaëla for which she has been highly praised.
 In the pit, French music master Jean-Luc TINGAUD conducts the Tokyo Philharmonic Orchestra.
 With a cast representing the new generation of operatic talents, it's sure to be an exciting production.

 In a square in Seville, the girls from the cigarette factory nearby come out for a break.
 One of them, the gypsy Carmen, flirts with the soldiers while she sings her habanera song.
 As she leaves, she throws a flower at corporal Don José.
 At that moment, Micaëla, José childhood sweetheart from his home village, brings a letter from his mother, putting him in a nostalgic mood.
 A fight erupts between Carmen and another girl, and Carmen is arrested.
 José is ordered to guard her, but seduced by her alluring words, he lets her go.
 At Lillas Pastia's inn, Carmen waits for José who has just been released from prison.
 The bull-fighter Escamillo enters and is attracted by her but she refuses him.
 José arrives and Carmen starts to dance for him, but soon he is summoned back to the barracks.
 As he struggles between love and duty, Zuniga, his captain, turns up to see Carmen and José attacks him in a jealous rage.
 Zuniga is led away by Carmen's smuggler friends Dancairo and Remendado, and José has no choice but to join the smugglers' group.
 The smugglers are in their mountain hideout.
 Carmen is tired of José and they quarrel.
 Reading her fortune in the cards with her friends, Carmen forsees death.
 Micaëla appears and begs José to come home as his mother is dying.
 He leaves, but warns Carmen he will return.
 On the day of the bullfight in Seville, Carmen comes to see her lover Escamillo in the fight.
 Her friends warn her that José is looking for her and to be careful.
 The two meet outside the arena and José begs her to return to him, but she refuses: she was born free and free she will die.
 Enraged, José stabs Carmen to death as the cheers for Escamillo's triumph is heard.